 The Customer ID, as said earlier, is the name this source will have in the system.
 It is comparable to different accounts within another integration.

-Later on, the tool will ask you the Customer ID in order to find the data.
-This box is case sensitive, so be sure you write the name the exact same way every time.
+Later on, the tool will ask you for the Customer ID in order to find the data.
+This box is case-sensitive, so be sure you write the name the exact same way every time.

 2.4 – Define the data